azizulmaqsud/Deploy_SpringBoot_Application_with_MySQL_on_K8S/README.md

 kubectl port-forward --address 0.0.0.0 svc/{your service name} {external port to the Internet}:{your service port, the port your app is listening on in it's container}

-for example, if my service is named petstore and is listening on 80
+for example, if your service is named petstore and is listening on 80

 kubectl port-forward --address 0.0.0.0 svc/petstore 8888:80